 As you look at cards to interpret them, take time to observe the details of the images to get meaning.
 As your skill advances, you can also make esoteric connections that include teachings of kabbalah, hermeticism, personal development, energy work, numerology, astrology and so on.

 Wands relate to the fire element and the sacral chakra.
 Consider how wands are popularly known as tools for magical transformations.
 Most people (in the Western world) first came across the concept through Disney productions.
 Wands focus on spiritual fulfillment through the process of active creation (even more so than the end goal).
 Cards in this suit seem to repeatedly reference matters of conflict or (social) support.
 Perhaps this suggests that interactions with people around us give clues about the current success or failure of our magick.
 The cards seem to portray more ups and downs than other suits, arguably suggesting that we deal with different intentions or 'alters' existing either in harmony or 'altar against altar' battles.
-Consequently, I think it also has a secondary focus on relationship with the divine, from the perspective that, a magician's wand may account for a huge part of what is perceived as power that his individual strength ostensibly wields or that is wielded against him.
-Specifically, the power that brings him success may ultimately come from magick from un-embodied forces.
-Needless to say, this happens to be the only suit that actually has a card that depicts action being carried out by an unseen force, ie without the visual appearance of the knight
+Consequently, I think it also has a secondary focus on relationships with the divine, from the perspective that, a magician's wand may account for a huge part of what is perceived as power that his individual strength ostensibly wields or that is wielded against him.
+Specifically, the power that brings him success may ultimately come from magick from un-embodied forces (including the subconscious and superconscious mind).
+Needless to say, this happens to be the only suit that actually has a card that depicts action being carried out by an unseen force, ie without the visual appearance of the knight.

 This energy is characterized by accomplishment and just getting things done.
 On the flip side, this energy could leave people exhausted.
-Also, given the strong drive of this energy, it could make people overly aggressive
+Also, given the strong drive of this energy, it could make people overly aggressive.

 To better understand this suit through contrast and comparison; when contrasted against other suits (like cups and pentacles), wands refer to fast-occurring situational developments.
 However, wands are more like swords regarding timing.
 In other words, if a situation under discussion is time-sensitive, developments will occur quickly.
 (This is in contrast with the slower-moving cups or pentacles).